 Nutritional and hormonal imbalances may be the culprit

 Everyone at one time or another experiences feelings of guilt, irritability or sadness—this is normal.
 Severe chronic depression for no reason is another matter.
 If you suffer from bouts of depression, the standard medical treatment involves hours of psychoanalysis and/or mind-altering drugs.
-Believe it or not, electric shock therapy is making a comeback, with an estimated 250,000 people still undergoing this brutal procedure each year.

 One of the major jobs of the liver is to breakdown and detoxify waste material absorbed from the intestine.
 With constipation, more waste and toxic materials are continually being absorbed into your system.
 Food that stays too long in the colon becomes poisonous and rancid.
 Your colon doesn’t recognize this fact.
 It just continues to do its job of absorbing and reabsorbing.
 The extra toxins can overload the liver and prevent it from its other duties, one of which is to break down extra hormones circulating throughout your body causing uncontrollable mood fluctuation.